bfemiano/newton-raphson-interest-analytic/README.md

 Where:

 `percentage_year_remaining` = value between 0.0 and 1.0.
-Where 0.0 = Jan 1st and 1.0 = Dec 31st.
+Where 0.0 = Dec 31st and 1.0 = Jan 1st.
 We consider this the percentage of the year remaining, given the day of the year.

 `balance adjustment` = the inflow or outflow of cash.
 This can be negative if a withdrawl occurred.